rusini/manool/tutorial/lesson-2.md

     True, False, False
     True, False, False

-On the other hand, two values of different types cannot be compared for less-then, etc.; also, the `+` operator cannot be applied to an integer and a string and vice versa:
+On the other hand, two values of different types cannot be compared for less-than, etc.; also, the `+` operator cannot be applied to an integer and a string and vice versa:

     {{extern "manool.org.18/std/0.5/all"} in Out.WriteLine[2 < "3"]} -- run-time error